SonicEraZoR/Portal-Base/README.md

 * GCC 4.8
 * [Steam Client Runtime](http://media.steampowered.com/client/runtime/steam-runtime-sdk_latest.tar.xz)

-I currently added only VS Project files, so if you want to compile for Linux or mac, you'll need to edit VPC files.
-I'll probably add proper VPC files later
 ## Building

 Compiling process is the same as for Source SDK 2013.
 Instructions for building Source SDK 2013 can be found here: https://developer.valvesoftware.com/wiki/Source_SDK_2013